Francesco Canali: Early life

 Francesco Canali studied in his native city of Perugia and was ordained in December 1786 as a deacon.
 Two years later he received the priesthood.
 In 1793 he was professor of theology at the seminary of Perugia, which he was rector from 1797 to 1806.
 Moreover, Canali was from 1797 to 1800 prior of the theologian College his hometown, and thereafter the chamberlain.
 1809, he was jailed by the French and taken to Parma, Piacenza, Corsica and Bastia.
 In August 1814 he returned to Perugia.

-Episcople biography
+Episcopal biography

 Francesco Canali was appointed Bishop of Spoleto in 1814 and transferred the 23 July 1820 by Pope Pius VII in Tivoli church as administrator, then elected bishop of Tivoli on 28 August 1820.
 He resigned in 1827 and became titular Archbishop of Larissa in Thessaly.
 In February 1827 he was appointed secretary of the Congregation of regular and canonical bishops of the Vatican Basilica.

 Pope Gregory XVI created him cardinal in pectore on 30 September 1831.
 Published 23 June 1834.